 With the celebrations becoming more personal and intimate, families are trimming down their guest-list by inviting only close friends and relatives.
-This will keep your parents stress-free and they too will be able to enjoy to the core.
-That’s how it should be, isn’t it?
-Planning a mega-wedding comes with a lot of pressure and fatigue for the couple and the parents in which they don’t get to enjoy but others do.
-These close-knit weddings, without frills and show, are catching up with millennial couples and is a rising tribe when it comes to top wedding trends to look out for in 2020.
-Actor Neha Dhupia and Angad Bedi’s Gurudwara wedding was one such beautiful. intimate family affair.
+This will keep your parents stress-free, and they too will be able to enjoy to the core.
+That’s how it should be.
+Planning a mega-wedding comes with a lot of pressure and fatigue for the couple and the parents in which they don’t get to enjoy, but others do.
+These close-knit weddings, without frills and show, are catching up with millennial couples and is a rising tribe when it comes to top wedding trends to watch out for in 2020.
+Actor Neha Dhupia and Angad Bedi’s Gurudwara wedding was one such beautiful.
+An intimate family affair.

 There is a Band, Baaja and Baraat – just that the scale is smaller and better!

 Floral Jewellery for Mehendi:

 Do you remember Kareena Kapoor Khan’s walk down the aisle in Veere di Wedding where floral accessories graced her tresses and wrist?
 Well, floral jewellery is gaining huge popularity as it is unique and adds much to accentuate the radiance of the bride-to-be.
 From floral jewellery sets comprising of Maang Tikkas, Haath Phools, Necklaces and Earrings to standalone flower crowns and minimalist hair accessories, this bridal trend has something for everyone.
 It is slowly scaling up the chart of top wedding trends of 2020.